 Skincare rituals are vastly different from culture to culture, but the women in France seem to be doing something particularly right.
-Of course, Americans have always had an infatuation with the French, but their objectively more effortless, less neurotic approach to beauty makes us wonder: What can we Americans do to make our skincare products and habits a little more… Français?
+Of course, us Brits have always had an infatuation with the French, but their objectively more effortless, less neurotic approach to beauty makes us wonder: What can we do to make our skincare products and habits a little more… Français?

-Meanwhile, the French skincare regimen is "less controlled, more natural, and instinctive."
-As Strobel says, "We like to take pleasure in every task we do (like eating!), we don't like pressure, and we tend to criticize the rules."
+The French skincare regimen is "less controlled, more natural, and instinctive."
+As Strobel says, "We like to take pleasure in every task we do (like eating!), we don't like pressure, and we tend to criticise the rules."
 The French embrace imperfection and consider spending more than a few minutes on their daily routine a waste.
-French women also tend to perceive American girls as overly made-up and fixated on looking flawless.
-"But secretly, we envy their wonderful hair, their unmatched complexion, and their perfect wardrobe—but this is only between you and me," Strobel confesses.
-(So the infatuation does go both ways.)

 To learn how to make our skincare routines a little chicer, we asked three French skincare gurus to give it to us straight: Keep scrolling to discover the six American products a French skincare expert would never recommend (plus, what to use instead)!

 When British women get a pimple, generally our first instinct is to do whatever it takes to kill it as quickly as possible: We'll lance it, squeeze it, laser it, dry it out with spot treatments.
 But the French are way more relaxed about blemishes.
 According to Berthelot, drying lotions have no place in the French skincare routine.
 If pimples happen, they let them run their course, using a tinted moisturiser or BB cream in the meantime "to treat the skin while covering any blemishes."